Ethereal Wake

 Basic Functions

 In Unix, a socket is a normal file descriptor and is closed using close from <unistd.h>.
-Under Windows, we need to use closehandle instead.
-This difference is trivially resolved by create a new function closehandle under Unix to use with our sockets.
+Under Windows, we need to use closesocket instead.
+This difference is trivially resolved by create a new function closesocket under Unix that aliases with close to use with our sockets.

 Both systems provide the send and recv functions, which operate identically for the most part.
 The primary difference centers on types: WinSock uses int for the buffer size (instead of size_t) and expects the buffers to be of type char (instead of a more proper void).
 This means that all calls to send and recv need to be cast to char.